WOOT!

 Kayaks on the beach at Viqueen Lodge

-Description: On this WOOT! experience, you will spend six days in the field with your fellow WOOT-ers exploring the San Juan Islands via kayak.
-We’ll use Viqueen, our rustic cabin on Sinclair Island, as a home-base as we venture out on day and overnight excursions to the surrounding islands for hikes, camping, and viewing the diverse wildlife of the Salish Sea.
+Description: On this WOOT! experience, you will spend six days in the Salish Sea with your fellow WOOT-ers exploring the San Juan Islands via kayak.
+We will begin our adventrue on Lopez Island and, depending on weather, we will travel and camp on Blind, Jones and Turn Islands.
+We will look for all sorts of incredible wildlife, seals, porpoise, crabs, sea stars, whales.
 In addition, there may be an optional night paddle to experience the magic of bioluminescent algae that summer in the islands is known for!
+Join us for an incredibly unique way to explore the Pacific Northwest.

 Trip Difficulty Level Classification